0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 It is designed as a low-level circuit language, mimicking the design of electronic circuits, for naturally defining Arithmetic circuits.

-As a Domain-Specific Language (DSL), it allows programmers to design and create Arithmetic circuits of their own choice, and later on apply these circuits to ZK tools.
+As a DSL, it allows programmers to design and create Arithmetic circuits of their own choice, and later on apply these circuits to ZK tools.

 One of the main peculiarities of CIRCOM is its modularity as a language.
-It allows the definition of parameterizable small circuits called templates, which can be instantiated to form part of larger circuits.
+It allows the definition of parameterizable small circuits called _templates_, which can be instantiated to form part of larger circuits.

 In this regard, CIRCOM users can use templates to create their own custom circuits with varied complexity.